At every turn, William Ruto has had his wings clipped, political teeth removed with pliers, the presidential wind taken off his sails

 By GW Ngari

-Of Kenya’s four presidents: Jomo Kenyatta, Daniel arap Moi, Mwai Kibaki and Uhuru Kenyatta, Ruto, was the rank outsider, the broom from Sugoi which could have swept the political dynasties out of the high table.
+Of Kenya’s four presidents: Mzee Jomo Kenyatta, Daniel arap Moi, Mwai Kibaki and Uhuru Kenyatta, Ruto, was the rank outsider, the broom from Sugoi which could have swept the political dynasties out of the high table.

 As the late German-Italian sociologist Robert Michels explained, the ‘iron law of Oligarchy’ is the tendency of dynasties to perpetuate themselves.
 And it does not matter who is in power since “the internal law of oligarchies is that they will reproduce themselves not only when the same group is in power, but even when an entirely new group takes control.”

-In Kenya, the ‘iron law of Oligarchy’ began after independence in 1963 when political elites, most of them Home guards and colonial civil servants, inherited similar structures of government from the British.
+In Kenya, the ‘iron law of Oligarchy’ began after independence in 1963 when political elites, most of them Home Guards and colonial civil servants, inherited similar structures of government from the British.
 They occupied their residences, perpetuated the same patronage networks.
 They employed same old manipulation of tenders, markets and state jobs-for the economic resources oligarchs need to control, dominate and consolidate their grip on state power.

 The oligarchs held him by the balls, snatched and transferred power to Major-General Abdallah Badi